syncfusion-content/blazor-docs/blazor/image-editor/open-save.md

 ### Open an image from file uploader

 User can easily open images in the Image Editor using a file uploader.
 This method allows users to upload an image file from their device and load it directly into the editor.
-Once the image is selected through the file uploader, pass the file to the open method, and the image will be seamlessly loaded into the editor.
+Once the image is selected through the file uploader, pass the file to the [`OpenAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_OpenAsync_System_Object_System_Boolean_System_String_) method, and the image will be seamlessly loaded into the editor.

 ```cshtml
 @using Syncfusion.Blazor.Inputs